Rajvi-P/phylogenetics-final/notebook-log.md

-Step 6: Maximum Likelihood Inference Method Per each Parsimony and Distance Tree
+**Step 6: Maximum Likelihood Inference Method Per each Parsimony and Distance Tree**

-Incomplete- using RAxML-NG
+Complete- using RAxML-NG

 Description: RAxML-NG is a maximum likelihood tool that infers phylogenetic trees using any of the following input